 – if not, they tend to increase cost and impact project schedule.

 Though these project management activities are shown as discrete and sequential, they often overlap in ways specific to the project environment.

 Project management team is a subset of Project team.
 It is also called as executive team, core team or leadership team.

-Let us move on to the first of the project management activity, Planning How To Manage Human Resources.
+Let us move on to the first of the project management activity, planning resources on the project.